lara-zeus/dynamic-dashboard/docs/create-widget.md

 the view to be rendered on the frontend

 ## Customization
-check out the contract `LaraZeus\Rain\Widgets\Widget.php` and see all the available methods.
+check out the contract `LaraZeus\DynamicDashboard\Widgets\Widget.php` and see all the available methods.